shreevidya-m/Eduminous/README.md

-EDUMINOUS -Educational Assistance Platform for Engineering Students Eduminous is a web-based platform that supports engineering students by providing resources, guidance, and a collaborative environment to enhance their learning journey.
-From project guidance to personalized study resources, Eduminous aims to be the one-stop solution for students eager to excel academically and professionally.

-📜License
-This project is licensed under the MIT License - see the LICENSE file for details.

-📜Project Overview
-Problem Statement:
-Engineering involves more than just academics.
-Students often need access to additional resources like project materials, mentorship, and guidance for publications.
-Eduminous addresses this need by providing an integrated platform that simplifies access to essential learning resources and community support.

-Project Theme : Smart City - Education
-,Target Audience: Engineering Students

-💡 Features
-Key Functionalities
-Speech Assistant: For conversational Q&A, pronunciation guidance, and audio feedback.
-Photo Search: Visual search tool for understanding complex concepts via images and diagrams.
-Library Database: Access to textbooks, research papers, and the option to purchase resources.
-Doubt Clarification Forum: Video and voice-based doubt-solving interface with personalized guidance.
-Personalized Notes & Textbooks: Department-specific notes and e-books for customized learning.
-Community Forums: Connect with peers and mentors, fostering collaboration and knowledge-sharing.

-📂 Folder Structure
-cure_analytics/ - Main project folder containing core code and modules. static/ - Contains CSS, JavaScript, and images. templates/ - HTML templates for frontend. requirements.txt - List of dependencies required for the project.

-📐Technology Stack
-Backend: Django Framework, Django REST Framework API
-Frontend: HTML, CSS
-Programming Language: Python
-Environment: Windows 11 SDK

-🚀Installation
-Prerequisites
-Operating System: Windows 11 or compatible
-Python (v3.x)
-Django (latest stable version)

-💼Use Cases&Impact
-Eduminous serves engineering students by providing an all-in-one platform that:
-Enhances access to study materials and resources.
-Facilitates doubt clarification through a community-supported forum.
-Allows personalized learning with department-specific content and tools.
+# Eduminous - Educational Assistance Platform for Engineering Students

+Eduminous is a comprehensive web-based platform designed to support engineering students by offering resources, guidance, and a collaborative space for learning.
+Whether students need project guidance, access to study resources, or community support, Eduminous aims to be the go-to solution for students striving to excel both academically and professionally.

+## 📜 License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📜 Project Overview

+### Problem Statement
+Engineering education goes beyond textbooks and lectures.
+Students often require additional resources, project materials, mentorship, and guidance for publications.
+Eduminous addresses this need by providing an integrated platform that eases access to essential learning resources and fosters a supportive community.

+### Project Theme
+**Smart City - Education**

+### Target Audience
+Engineering students looking for academic and professional resources in a collaborative setting.

+## 💡 Features

+### Key Functionalities

+- **Speech Assistant**: Provides conversational Q&A, pronunciation guidance, and audio feedback for better understanding.
+- **Photo Search**: Enables visual search for complex concepts using images and diagrams.
+- **Library Database**: Offers access to textbooks, research papers, and a resource purchasing option.
+- **Doubt Clarification Forum**: Features video and voice-based doubt resolution with personalized guidance.
+- **Personalized Notes & Textbooks**: Supplies department-specific notes and e-books for tailored learning.
+- **Community Forums**: Connects students with peers and mentors, promoting collaboration and knowledge sharing.

+## 📂 Folder Structure

+- **eduminous/** - Main project folder containing core code and modules.
+- **static/** - Contains CSS, JavaScript, and images for styling and interactivity.
+- **templates/** - HTML templates for frontend design and layout.
+- **requirements.txt** - List of dependencies required for the project.

+## 📐 Technology Stack

+- **Backend**: Django Framework, Django REST Framework API
+- **Frontend**: HTML, CSS
+- **Programming Language**: Python
+- **Environment**: Windows 11 SDK

+## 🚀 Installation

+### Prerequisites

+- **Operating System**: Windows 11 or compatible
+- **Python**: Version 3.x
+- **Django**: Latest stable version

+## 💼Use Cases&Impact
+-Eduminous serves engineering students by providing an all-in-one platform that:
+-Enhances access to study materials and resources.
+-Facilitates doubt clarification through a community-supported forum.
+-Allows personalized learning with department-specific content and tools.